webmaster-exit-1/customizing-the-shell-prompt/README.md

 sudo make DESTDIR=/ PREFIX=/usr install
 ```

-Now we make our personal bin direcotry and add it to our path.
+Now we make our personal bin direcotry and add it to our path. <br>
-this is where we will keep our custom scripts.
+This is where we will keep our custom scripts.

 ```bash
 mkdir -p ~/.bin